Urinary tract pain constantly. Causes of bladder pain in women

 In later stages, signs of a cyst may include:

 1. Uncharacteristic pain during menstruation in women.
-In this case, there is a failure of the menstrual cycle.
+In this case, there is a disruption of the menstrual cycle.

-2. Blood in the urine.
-The symptom indicates a small hemorrhage in the bladder.
+2. Blood in urine.
+The symptom indicates a slight hemorrhage in the bladder.

 3. Pain with frequent urination.
-Possibly urinary incontinence.
+Possible urinary incontinence.

-4. Drawing pains in the lower abdomen, occurring in both men and women.
+4. Nagging pain in the lower abdomen, occurring in both men and women.

 5. Difficulty urinating.

 6. Constipation.
-Their occurrence is associated with the pressure that the cyst exerts on the gastrointestinal tract.
+Their occurrence is associated with the pressure that the cyst puts on the gastrointestinal tract.

 In addition, the patient may experience symptoms such as weakness, apathy and fever.